Outdoor Experiential Education

 Our Outdoor Experiential Education program provides hands-on field experiences and nature play for students at FFS, integrating mindfulness and reflective practices, a healthy lifestyle, and opportunities for scientific inquiry.
 FFS retreats, hikes, all-school outdoor expeditions, and farm trips provide opportunities to explore together as a community, recharge, and fall in love with nature.
 On campus, some of the best learning happens through play – with water, dirt, and natural materials, and through climbing, crawling, running, jumping, and participating in physical activity.

 Middle School students spend three days and two nights at a team-building retreat, where they enjoy community interaction (high ropes course, canoeing, archery, etc.), foster reflective capabilities, and form stronger friendships.
-They take a leadership role in all-school events such as Field Day, Quaker Day, and Outdoor Expeditions, and Service.
+They take a leadership role in all-school events such as Field Day, Quaker Day, Outdoor Expeditions, and Service.